Apply online now

 This requirement also applies to security staff and promotional staff conducting tastings on premises.

-The Liquor Regulation 2018 introduced an additional two compulsory courses for licensees and managers:
+The Liquor Regulation 2018 introduced an additional two courses for licensees and managers:

 It is best practice to keep copies of your and your staff’s qualifications in a register on the premises.

-A producer may sell their licensee’s product to other licensees and to employees of the licensee, or a related corporation of the licensee, at any time.
+A producer may sell their licensee’s product to other licensees (wholesales) at any time within the council development approval hours.

 Tastings of their licensee’s product can be conducted at any time, except where a 6-hour closure period applies.

-An application can be made to the Independent Liquor & Gaming Authority (ILGA) for an extended trading authorisation to allow take-away trading of the licensee’s product to the public from 5.00am to 10.00am on a Sunday.
+An application can be made to the Independent Liquor & Gaming Authority (ILGA) for an extended trading authorisation to allow take-away trading of the licensee’s product to the public.

 A 6-hour closure period applies to all liquor licences, including those with extended trading hours.
 It usually starts at 4.00am and ends at 10.00am each day.